The Complete Guide to

 Amount of chicken relative to price, rice quantity, and overall value compared to hawker norms.

-Google Maps reviews are the most influential food ratings in Singapore.
-They are also, frequently, misleading — not because reviewers are dishonest, but because they are rating food against the wrong criteria.
+Google Maps is the most influential food rating system in Singapore.
+It is also frequently misleading.
+Not because people are dishonest, but because they rate food against the wrong criteria.

 1. "The chicken was bland."
-Steamed Hainanese chicken is meant to be subtle.
-The flavour is in the rice and the condiments.
-If you want bold, you want roasted or soy sauce.
-Rating steamed chicken for being mild is rating it for being what it is supposed to be.
+Steamed Hainanese chicken is supposed to be subtle.
+The flavour lives in the rice and the condiments.
+If you want bold, order roasted or soy sauce.

 4. "Not worth the queue."
-Queue length is not a dimension of food quality.
-A 45-minute queue at Tian Tian tells you about demand, not about whether the rice will be fragrant that day.
+The queue tells you about demand.
+It tells you nothing about whether the rice will be good that day.

-The gap between a Google rating and a ShiokScore often reveals more than either number alone.
-A stall with 3.8 Google stars and a ShiokScore of 88 is probably a specialist being reviewed by generalists.
-A stall with 4.5 Google stars and a ShiokScore of 72 might be riding tourist traffic and novelty value.
+Sometimes the gap between a Google rating and a ShiokScore tells you more than either number.
+A stall sitting at 3.8 stars with a ShiokScore of 88 is probably a specialist being rated by people who wanted something different.
+A stall at 4.5 stars with a ShiokScore of 72 might be coasting on tourist traffic.

 Frequently Asked Questions